Principles of Weaving

 Weaving is very simple.
 You essentially have two sets of threads – one set, pre-wound, called the warp, running vertically and kept under tension, and the other set threaded individually through the vertical threads, usually at right angles, called the weft.

 The simplest method is to use your body to tension the warp threads, which allows you to pack up and carry your whole project with you easily.
-This technique is widely used in nomadic cultures and South America and is called backstrap weaving.
+This technique is is called backstrap weaving, is widely used across the world, especially in nomadic cultures, and can be found largely in Africa, Asia, and South America.

 This is the easiest introduction to tapestry weaving, and you can build up areas of weave without having to take your weft thread completely from one side of the frame to the other.
 This is called discontinuous weft.
 Tapestry weavers use small butterflies of yarn for weft which they interweave raising and lowering the warp threads manually.
 This is both time-consuming and very versatile, and stunning effects can be created through pictorial detailing and use of a mixture of yarns.

 The next adaptation is to fix a means of raising selected threads all at once, rather than picking up individual warp threads by hand.
 This is done with a continuous string which is looped around a round stick or dowel, then looped underneath the first thread you want to raise.
-Loop around the dowel again, and then down to the second thread you want to raise.
+Loop around the dowel again, and then down to the second thread you want to raise, repeating until you have looped the string under each thread that you wish to raise.

-The simplest form of weaving is plain weave, which is also called tabby in the west.
-This can be done on any of the methods of weaving I've described so far.
-The weft goes over the first warp end, but under the second, then over the third, and under the fourth etc, lifting the odd numbered warp threads and going over the even numbered warp threads.
-After the weft has finished that pass, the return journey is done lifting the even numbered warp threads, and going over the odd numbered warp threads.
+The simplest form of weaving is plain weave.
+This can be done on any of the methods of weaving I’ve described so far.
+The weft goes over the first warp end, but under the second, then over the third, and under the fourth etc. It is easier if you lift the even numbered warp threads and pass the weft under them, leaving the odd numbered warp threads down so that the weft thread automatically passes between the two sets of threads.
+After the weft has finished that pass, the return journey is done lifting the odd numbered warp threads, and going over the even numbered warp threads.
 Then you start all over again.

 This is the strongest structure you can use, and also one of the most versatile.
 It doesn’t sound very promising, but with variations in colour and thickness of the threads, and how far apart both the warp and the weft threads are (known as the sett), you can create the most gauzy of nets, attractive window blinds (including using bamboo in the weft), the most practical of handling cloths (think tea-towels), the flimsiest of transparent garments (think very fine saris), and the warmest of winter rugs for your floor, Not bad for a simple weave!